 Lace Border - inv.
 3367 a/b

 The eyes of the sirens and birds are black glass beads.
-The border tips reflect those found in the famous pattern book for bobbin lace titled “Le Pompe” (published in Venice in 1557-1560), and were used for decorating necks and cuffs, as is widely documented in portraits from the period.
+The border tips reflect those found in the famous pattern book for bobbin lace titled “Le Pompe” (published in Venice in 1557-1560), and were used for decorating necks and cuffs, as it is widely documented in portraits from that period.
 In the nineteenth century this border was used in the Poldi Pezzoli home to cover the arms of the sofa in the Black Room.